 In January of 2022, I published my first article and followed it up with my first series titled, “Twinkie or Truffle?
 My Child’s Education.”
 This series was based on the exit letters I wrote to my district Superintendent upon leaving.

 Hello.
 My name is Jaime Kokaisel and I am the author of JAiME for SCHOOLS.

-The list of what I AM NOT is longer than the list of what I AM.
-I AM NOT a lawyer.
-I AM NOT an educator.
-I AM NOT a politician.
-I AM simply a parent.
 I never aspired to be in politics, or speak in front of large audiences, or lead groups or people, or organize movements.
 But looking at what I’ve accomplished over the past 18 months, you’d never know it.
 That is because 18 months ago I finally opened my eyes, and as I woke up, I followed God’s plan instead of my own plan.
 I put my personal insecurities aside to fight for something bigger than myself.
 Not just MY children, but ALL children.

 - After 10 years on autopilot as a parent, I chose sacrifice over convenience and enrolled my children in local Christian private schools.